 More vegan street food love was exclaimed when we found these badboys every evening from a small street seller situated on the corner of Nguyen Thi Minh Khai and Tran Phu.
-They are steamed rice flour dumplings coated with freshly grated coconut and served with a peanut and sugar sprinkle – we have no idea what they are called but loved them and went back for more, in Cambodia the same vegan street food is called nom pla eye and we included them in our vegan guide to Cambodian street food.
+They are steamed rice flour dumplings coated with freshly grated coconut and served with a peanut and sugar sprinkle.
+We have no idea what they are called in Vietnam but loved them and went back for more, in Cambodia the same vegan street food is called nom pla eye and we included them in our vegan guide to Cambodian street food.

 Get up early and visit the local market to buy your fruit for the day; we headed to Cho Dam which is just North of the city centre and well worth exploring; you may need to haggle to get the best price but that’s all part of the fun!